Search the Circa Theatre website:

-In conjunction with our 50th birthday year, we are pleased to offer a series of rehearsed play readings on select Saturdays throughout the year.
+In conjunction with Circa’s 50th birthday year, we are pleased to offer a series of rehearsed play readings on select Saturdays throughout the year.
 These gems have been selected from over 1,149 submissions (* up to 23 April 26), spanning from 1977 to 2012.
 Four of these plays are from New Zealand/Aotearoa.
 We are also proud to introduce two new additional plays for 2026.

-Harold Pinter’s most iconic play The Homecoming unfolds around the dynamics of a dysfunctional family.
+Sir Harold Pinter’s most iconic play The Homecoming unfolds around the dynamics of a dysfunctional family.
 The play explores themes of power, sexuality and a toxic family feud.
 Verbal and physical conflicts explode, and Pinter manipulates language and silences to craft a challenging atmosphere of menace and unease…

-First performed at the original Circa Theatre in Harris Street in 1992, directed by Ross, starring Michael Haigh, Brian Sergent, Peter Vere-Jones, John Wright, Bruce Phillips and Perry Piercy.
+First performed at the original Circa Theatre in Harris Street in 1992, directed by Ross Jolly, starring Michael Haigh, Brian Sergent, Peter Vere-Jones, John Wright, Bruce Phillips and Perry Piercy.
 Homecoming is a unique, powerful theatrical experience which is indeed emblematically….
 PINTERESQUE!
 Boasting Bitching and Bullying…. a fine, feral, family reunion!

 2pm Saturday 27 June

-First performed in Circa Two in 2004 (11-26 June) with Toby Leach, Jamie McCaskill, Olivia Robinson and
+First performed in Circa Two in 2004 (11-26 June) with Toby Leach, Jamie McCaskill, Olivia Robinson and Angela Green.

 Isaac runs a tearoom in the middle of nowhere where he watches life and cars pass by his window each day.
+When two of his customers share a chance meeting, he finds himself embroiled in something very sinister.

 2pm Saturday 11 July